-As a scholar in digital rhetorics and humanities, I am primarily interested in the ways that technologies shape writing and writing pedagogy.
-I am drawn toward investigations of the the ideological and epistemological functions of specific (communicative) technologies and communities and the possibilities for human intervention and praxis within those technologies and communities.
+As a scholar in writing, rhetoric, and digital humanities, I am interested in the ways that technologies shape writing and writing pedagogy.
+I am drawn toward investigations of the the ideological and epistemological functions of technologies and digital communities and the possibilities for human intervention and praxis within those spaces.
+In my teaching, I seek out opportunities for students to write in venues where they can reach concrete audiences and come to understand how writing can effect real world change.

-I also earned an MFA in Creative Writing from Spalding University in 2008.
+I also earned an M.A. in English from Morehead State University in 2010 and an MFA in Creative Writing from Spalding University in 2008.
 As a poet, my work has appeared in numerous national and regional literary journals including Midwest Quarterly, American Life in Poetry, The Louisville Review, and the Journal of Kentucky Studies.
 A Pushcart Prize and AWP Intro Award Nominee, I was the 2009 winner of the Danny Miller Memorial Award.

 Contact: vetter (at) ohio (dot) edu